ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_gates_bep/concept_model.rst

 4.0 Intervention
 ++++++++++++++++

+In this model, there are essentially three entities that affect child outcomes: 1) iron and folic acid, 2) multi-micronutrients (excluding iron and folic acid), and 3) protein plus extra caloric energy.
+Each of these entities produce a ∆effect size as follows:

-• IFA: Iron and folic acid supplementation
+:underline:`∆ifa: effect of iron and folic acid supplementation vs. no iron no folic acid or placebo`

   - Dosage: Combined pill or separate pill (30-60 mg iron, 400 μg folic acid)
   - Duration: as soon as possible during pregnancy
   - Infant outcomes affected: increases birthweight(g)

-• MMN: multi-micro nutrient supplementation
+:underline:`∆mmn: multi-micro nutrient supplementation vs. iron and folic acid`

-- Multiple micronutrients defined as supplementation with at least 5 micronutrients including the UNIMMAP formulation: 2 mg copper, 65 μg selenium, 800 μg RE vitamin A, 1.4 mg vitamin B1, 1.4 mg vitamin B2, 18 mg niacin, 1.9 mg vitamin B6, 2.6 μg vitamin B12, 70 mg vitamin C, 5 μg vitamin D, 10 mg vitamin E and 150 μg iodine, 30 mg iron, 400 μg folic acid, 15 mg zinc
+  - Multiple micronutrients supplementation is defined as supplementation with at least 5 micronutrients including the UNIMMAP formulation: 2 mg copper, 65 μg selenium, 800 μg RE vitamin A, 1.4 mg vitamin B1, 1.4 mg vitamin B2, 18 mg niacin, 1.9 mg vitamin B6, 2.6 μg vitamin B12, 70 mg vitamin C, 5 μg vitamin D, 10 mg vitamin E and 150 μg iodine, 30 mg iron, 400 μg folic acid, 15 mg zinc
   - Infant outcomes affected (MMN): reduces preterm births (<37 weeks)-CIs slightly spans 1, reduces low birth weight, increases birthweight(g), reduces small-for gestational age
+  - Note: the intervention MMN inherently contains IFA.
+The trials looking at the effect size of MMN compares the intervention group (MMN) with IFA supplemented group.
+Hence the ∆MMN effect size is the effect of those *extra* minerals and vitamins (not including ifa).

-• BEP:  balanced energy protein supplementation
+:underline:`∆bep: balanced energy protein supplementation vs. control or placebo`

   - Dosage: supplements in which protein provides less than 25% of the total energy content
-- Duration: administered 6 months during pregnancy and 6 months during lactation
+  - Duration: the trials investigating the effect size of BEP starts supplementing anywhere between first trimester to third trimester.
   - Infant outcomes affected:  increases birthweight(g), reduces small for gestational age

-*The intervention ‘MMN’ refers to a single pill that includes iron and folic acid and intervention ‘BEP’ refers to a nutrient bar that includes micronutrients as well as iron and folic
+  - Note: The trials report no standard forumla for BEP.
+It can come in the form of a pre-fabricated nutrient bar/goo/drink that contains calories, proteins, and fat, and additionally may contain minerals or vitamins OR it can be food vouchers for milk, oil, nuts.
+The intervention vs control groups mostly compares the effect of the energy + protein only :download:`see memo <bep_controlgroup_memo.docx>`.
+Hence, the ∆bep coming from these trials refers to the benefit of energy and protein only.

+We have three tiers of **interventions**:

+1) :underline:`Basic: iron and folic acid only`
+ - this is present in the basline.
+ - Women recieve a ∆ifa effect if they are covered

+2) :underline:`Basic+ (iron and folic acid + other multi-micronutrients)`
+ - This is not present in baseline and only in the scenarios
+ - women who are covered by basic+ recieve ∆ifa + ∆mmn

+3) :underline:`Basic++ (iron and folic acid + other multi-micronutrients + energy and protein)`
+ - this is also not present in baseline and only in the scenarios
+ - women who are covered by basic++ recieve  ∆ifa + ∆mmn + ∆bep

 .. _4.1: